mberasategi/MSGW/unit1/unit10.md

 ---
-title: UNIT 1<br />The web environment
+title: UNIT 1<br />The context of online journalism
-subtitle: Production of messages for the web
+subtitle: Fundamentals about the Internet and the Web
 theme: deusto
 deusto: TRUE
 revealjs-url: ../reveal.js